-Central Park has nine of New York City’s so-called “Great Trees.”
-In 1985, New York City embarked on a “Great Tree Search,” seeking nominations from ordinary citizens for trees of unusual size, form, species or historical association.
+Central Park trees include nine of New York City’s so-called “Great Trees.”
+In 1985, New York City embarked on a “Great Tree Search,” seeking nominations from ordinary citizens for trees of unusual size, form, species, or historical association.
 Of the millions of trees across the five boroughs, 65 were chosen as the Great Trees of New York City.
 There are 19 in the Bronx, 13 in Brooklyn, 9 in Queens, 10 in Staten Island, and 14 in Manhattan—9 of which are right in Central Park (a 10th, the Evodia near Heckscher Playground, appears to have been removed).

 Visiting these Central Park trees feels like participating in a piece of community history, and you’ll get a great walking tour of the park along the way.
 We started at the south end at the Mall and worked our way up, though you could just as easily start at the Reservoir and walk down.